Build leaders that accelerate team performance and engagement.Care™

-Now before you think I am about to start talking about manifestation and the secret.
-Instead, in true BetterUp form, this article is going to outline the science-backed methods that you can employ to zone in on the aspects of 2021 that are within your control and, with the data you have from 2020, maintain a stable vision for the months ahead.
+Don't worry, I'm not about to start talking about manifestation and the secret.
+Instead, in true BetterUp form, this article is going to outline the science-backed methods that you can employ to zone in on the aspects of 2022 that are within your control and set a vision for the months ahead.
 Take a deep breath, and get ready to decide for yourself how you're going to approach this year, whatever it may hold.

-First, in order to get a clear picture of what 2021 might look like, we must start with a thorough reflection on the year past.
+First, in order to get a clear picture of what 2022 might look like, you need to start with an honest reflection on the year past.
 2021 no doubt had travails but also triumphs.
 The new world of working and living at a distance has been challenging at times.
-It has also provided an opportunity to slow down, overcome challenges, and work to understand ourselves better.
+It has also provided an opportunity to slow down and work to understand ourselves better.

 - Ask yourself the following questions:

-- What are some desirable changes you’ve seen in your life during the pandemic?
+- What are some desirable changes you’ve seen in your life during this past year?

 - What have you learned about yourself?